greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/negotiate-to-close_1_1.md

 ---
 title: Negotiate to Close
-description: >-
-  A sales negotiation is a strategic discussion (or series of discussions) between buyer and seller that ideally leads to a deal being closed.
+description: A sales negotiation is a strategic discussion (or series of discussions) between buyer and seller that ideally leads to a deal being closed.
 The main goal of the negotiation process is to reach an agreement that's acceptable to everyone.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/negotiate-to-close_1_1/
+linkTitle: Negotiate to Close
+type: docs
 ---

 ## Overview